 Don't Miss This:

-Skip the Line: Eiffel Tower Tour by Night
+Skip the Ticket Desk Line: Eiffel Tower Tour by Night

-Admire panoramic evening views over Paris on this 1.5-hour skip-the-line Eiffel Tower tour.
-Marvel at the magnificent Eiffel Tower illuminated against the night sky, then beat the queues and enjoy skip-the-line access to the second floor with your guide.
+Admire panoramic evening views over Paris on this 1.5-hour skip-the-desk-line Eiffel Tower tour.
+Marvel at the magnificent Eiffel Tower illuminated against the night sky, then beat the queues and enjoy skip-the-desk-line to the second floor with your guide.
 Gaze out over the twinkling lights of the French capital.
-Pick...MORE
+Pick out...MORE

 When buying Eiffel Tower admission tickets online, you’re required to select a time slot for your visit.
 The Tower’s website warns that visitors must appear at the pre-selected time: “If you’re more than 30 minutes late, you may not be allowed in.”